giulionyakunga/Quad-Flight-Controller/README.md

 This project was divided into four main tasks: namely
   1. Flight Controller Circuit designing and building
-  2. Mounting drone components on a DJI F450 frame
+  2. Coding and programming the Flight controller circuit using Arduino IDE
-  3. Coding and programming the Flight controller circuit using Arduino IDE and
+  3. Mounting drone components on a DJI F450 frame and
-  4. Testing the drone
+  4. Testing the flight controller
 NOTE
 > FC stands for Flight Controller"